-If your garage looks bad because of cracks and stains on the floor, then vinyl garage flooring might be the answer for you.
+If your garage looks bad because of cracks and stains on the floor, then vinyl garage flooring might be the solution.
 Available in tiles or as one rolled piece, vinyl garage flooring solves many problems normally encountered with other surfaces.

 Installation of either tiles or a rolled piece of vinyl garage flooring is relatively easy.
-It is recommended that the floor is scrubbed before installation to prevent odor from being trapped under the tile.
+Scrub the floor before installation to prevent odor from being trapped under the tile.
 Some installers also choose to finish off by edging carpeting tape or adhesive, although this is not required.

 The advantages of vinyl garage flooring make it the perfect choice for your new garage floor.